top of page

 • Try a new meal from another culture

-• Have a movie night featuring Hispanic/Latinx families
+• Have a movie night featuring Hispanic/Latino families

-• Learn about holidays celebrated by Hispanic/Latinx communities
+• Learn about holidays celebrated by Hispanic/Latino communities

 6. Continue the celebration